 Reputed to be haunted by a number of ghosts, including a Grey Lady, we were excited about the night ahead.
 One of the most famous ghosts is the ghost of the ‘Blue Boy’ often witnessed by flashes of blue light or a halo.
 Interestingly I wasn’t to know this until researching here for this article.
-These sightings settled down when two skeletons, one of a man and the other a young boy were uncovered during renovation work.
-They even found documents with the remains, dating back to the Armada.
+These sightings settled down when two skeletons, one of a man and the other of a young boy, were uncovered during renovation work.
+They even found documents with the remains dating back to the Armada.
 Who they were and why they were hidden remains a mystery.

-At this point, I will mention, that this was not intended to be a serious investigation but just a sleepover in a haunted castle.
+At this point, I will mention that this was not intended to be a serious investigation but just a sleepover in a haunted castle.
 We were very underequipped for this visit… something that was remedied on our future travels.
 So the following was more of a dabble to see if there was anything to the stories of the Chillingham Castle Ghosts.

 We started our investigation in a big room which was filled with some unusual objects.
 Here we also found a number of items that previous guests had stolen from the Castle but then returned with letters of apology, as it seems the castle has a witch and anything that is illegally removed from the building gives the culprit bad luck!
 We carried on searching the room as we were hearing some unusual noises coming from one corner.
 As we checked out the area, our torchlight lit up what I can only describe as the most unusual painting of a lady.
-We ended up in fits of the giggles and nothing could stop us.
+We ended up in fits of giggles, and nothing could stop us.
 Was this the Chillingham Witch?
 Would she get her revenge for our poor behaviour?

 We moved onto an extremely small, very cramped, claustrophobic cell.
 It had the tiniest doorway I had ever seen.
 It felt very calm in there and quiet too.
 Even the oubliette below us was quiet and felt peaceful despite what terrors it had seen.
 We decided to leave the cell to try the big room once more, and as we were checking out the scratches on the cell door, we heard what we thought was a stomach rumble.
-The problem was we weren’t aware of either of our stomachs making any sound and it did appear to come from behind Kag.
-Was it a moan or was it a stomach?
+The problem was we weren’t aware of either of our stomachs making any sound, and it did appear to come from behind Kag.
+Was it a moan, or was it a stomach?
 The jury is out on this one.

 Back in the big room, the faint noises and possible shuffling footsteps continued.
 As we started to question whoever might be there, Alison thought she saw a flash of blue light from her peripheral vision by the door.
-Dismissing it as a trick of light we continued.
+Dismissing it as a trick of light, we continued.
 The flash was quickly followed by the sound of a door and then what sounded like a child running down the corridor.
 Unbeknown to us until we did the research for this write-up, there is a young boy reportedly at Chillingham Castle that shows as a flash of blue light!
-There was no-one around and it was the early hours of the morning.
+There was no one around, and it was the early hours of the morning.
 Sounds of children have commonly been reported in that area of the building.
-Had the Blue Boy been in the room with us, and now left?
+Had the Blue Boy been in the room with us and now left?
 The activity and sounds certainly died down after that.

-We retired to our haunted room for an investigation but all was quiet.
+We retired to our haunted room for an investigation, but all was quiet.
 Unfortunately, we weren’t awoken in the night by the sound of footsteps or by taps being turned on.
 Instead, we slept soundly.

 Did the Chillingham Witch get her revenge in the end?
 Yes, she did.
-Alison lost her reading glasses and we couldn’t find them anywhere.
+Alison lost her reading glasses, and we couldn’t find them anywhere.
 Paranormal …. probably not.
 A story to tell in the future …. for sure.

 For Ghost Tour dates and bookings – Adelaide Ghost Tours